• IMAC 2024 with researchers from University of Washington and more, including Ed and Thijs.

 IMAC 2024 - Research collaboration with LADISK Lab

-The Illimited lab attended IMAC 2024.
-For the conference the lab collaborated with the LADISK Lab from the University of Ljubljana on a project about making high-speed camera testing more accessible in the field of Structural Vibration.
-At our highly attended session we demonstrated how high-speed cameras can be utilized to capture the dynamics of lightweight and flexible structures exposed to high amplitude excitation.
-We are excited to see where the work will take us next!
+The Illimited lab participated in IMAC 2024 and collaborated with LADISK Lab from the University of Ljubljana on a project aimed at improving access to high-speed camera testing for structural vibration.
+Our session, which attracted many attendees, demonstrated the use of high-speed cameras to observe the behavior of lightweight and flexible structures under high amplitude excitation.
+We look forward to the future developments of this work!

 • Bart Boom presenting at ASME-SMASIS.